kong5000/SeeO2-sensor-server/README.md

 Click the upload button.
 Arduino will take about 10 seconds to initialize the sensor and connect to WiFI.

-Default static ip is http://192.168.0.18 , visit this page to see if you get a JSON response from the arduino
+The default static ip is http://192.168.0.18 , visit this page to see if you get a JSON response from the arduino.

 You can read messages the arduino is outputting by clicking Tools -> Serial Monitor.